pydicom/pynetdicom/README.rst

 intervention events must  return or yield certain values.
-See the `handler documentation <https://pydicom.github.io/pynetdicom/dev/reference/events>`_ for information on what attributes and properties are available in ``Event`` for each event type and what the expected returns/yields are for their corresponding handlers.
+See the `handler documentation <https://pydicom.github.io/pynetdicom/dev/reference/events>`_ for information on what attributes and properties are available in ``Event`` for each event type and the expected returns/yields for the corresponding handlers.